K-Deb/Devsite/content/authors/admin/_index.md

 title: Debayan Koley
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a research scholar at the Department of Statistics at Banaras Hindu University.
+My primary research interests include statistical inferences of lifetime models, analyzing censored data in survival and reliability studies, and Bayesian statistics.
+My secondary interests are statistical computations and exploring the potentials of open-source softwares like [R](https://www.r-project.org/) and [LaTeX](https://www.latex-project.org/).
+I also take a keen interest in collaborating on interdisciplinary statistical projects.
 {style="text-align: justify;"}